Navigation

 The activities used in the advisory sessions dedicated to maths should serve two main purposes.
 The first is to enable students to secure a strong foundation in the basic numeracy skills that allow access to all areas of maths.
 The second is to develop an enjoyment of maths by celebrating the success and progress made by different students.

 Sumdog is an app-based programme that students will complete and compete in weekly.
-Students will self-mark the work and scores collected by the advisory teachers.
-These scores will be collated and reviewed by the maths department, so that they can be used to look into the deployment of additional intervention support.
 We can also compete across the UK and students will have opportunities to represent the Academy whilst developing their skills.

 Lines of communication